News

 Solenoid valves come in various environmental ratings to suit system requirements.
 In North America, it's essential to consider UL listings and NEMA ratings for solenoid valve coils to ensure suitability for the operating environment.
 In the European Union, compliance with ATEX standards is necessary for both the solenoid valve body and coils when used in hazardous locations.
 Other regions may adhere to internationally recognized standards like IECEx or require country-specific ratings such as GOST-R. Additionally, the Ingress Protection (IP) rating, indicating the level of protection against dust and water ingress, should be taken into account.

-When utilizing an air cylinder to activate a gate or diverter, it's important to account for potential power failures, which often result in the loss of plant air.
+Common symptoms of solenoid valve issues in pneumatic systems include inconsistent actuator movement, air leaks, and difficulty in reaching set pressures, which can often be resolved by checking for debris, ensuring proper electrical connections, and replacing worn or damaged seals.
+When utilizing an air flow solenoid valve to activate a gate or diverter, it's important to account for potential power failures, which often result in the loss of plant air.
 To mitigate this risk and ensure sufficient compressed air is available to close a gate in such scenarios, customers may consider incorporating an air fail-safe device.
 This device acts as a reserve air tank and comes equipped with an air filter, pressure gauge, check valve, and fittings.
 The size of the tank should correspond to the volume requirements of the air cylinder powering the gate.
 The check valve guarantees that there is adequate air in the reserve tank to close the blade once.
 The air tank can be mounted remotely, up to 25 feet from the gate.
 Investing in an air fail-safe serves as a cost-effective insurance policy, particularly when it's crucial to halt material flow promptly during an unexpected loss of plant air.